miasinterestinglife/craw_thumbnailer/readme.md

 An efficient Thumbnailer for Canon CR2 and CR3 files (CRW still in development) by utilizing the included Thumbnails.
 No conversion needed.
+(currently only tested working for nautilus on Ubuntu and Fedora Workstation)

 # Installation
 First, make sure you have rustc and cargo installed.